-Nancy Pelosi comes out against bipartisan spending deal
+Pelosi marathon speech on DACA sets record

-Washington (CNN)House Minority Leader Nancy Pelosi said Wednesday she's opposed to a spending deal to lift spending caps and avert a government shutdown, because the plan does not address immigration issues.
+Washington (CNN)House Minority Leader Nancy Pelosi spoke for a little more than eight hours to oppose the budget deal to lift spending caps and avert a government shutdown -- because the plan does not address immigration issues.

+The House Historian's office told CNN that Pelosi's speech is the longest on record on the House floor, according to their records.

+Pelosi started speaking shortly after 10 a.m.
+ET, and wrapped the speech a little after 6:10 p.m.
+ET.

+"I have had the privilege of reading the testimony from Dreamers, I still have more," she said, receiving applause in the chamber.
+"I thank all of you."

+A source close to the California Democrat told CNN she thought of the idea overnight to speak for hours on the House floor.
+The source said she was wearing four-inch-heels while delivering the speech and only sipped water.

-The deal, which could be officially announced in the Senate as early as Wednesday, is expected to require Democratic support to pass the House, so the House Democratic leaders comments make the plans future unclear.
+The budget deal, which was proposed by Senate leaders on Wednesday, will require Democratic support to pass the House, so the House Democratic leader's comments make the plan's future unclear.

-Appearing on the House floor, Pelosi said she opposed that the spending deal because it doesn't include a permanent solution for undocumented immigrants affected by the Deferred Action for Childhood Arrivals program.
+Pelosi said she opposed that the spending deal because it doesn't include a permanent solution for undocumented immigrants affected by the Deferred Action for Childhood Arrivals program.
+Pelosi has been sharing statements from DACA recipients about themselves and their successes in the US.

-"This morning, we took a measure of our Caucus because the package does nothing to advance bipartisan legislation to protect Dreamers in the House," she said in a statement, before her House speech.
-"Without a commitment from Speaker Ryan comparable to the commitment from Leader McConnell, this package does not have my support."

-Pelosi spoke on the House floor for more than three hours, sharing statements from DACA recipients about themselves and their successes in the US.

 House Democrats will likely spend the next 24 hours pushing to get a commitment from House Speaker Paul Ryan on floor consideration of DACA bills.